strimzi/strimzi-kafka-operator/design/documentation-improvements.md

 ### It is hard to review

-* It is not clear how the final document will look like and what will be the structure or order of the modules.
+* It is not clear what the final document will look like and what the structure or order of the modules will be.
-Since there is currently no CI/CD system available, authors often have to provide rendered version of the document “out of band”.
+Since there is currently no CI/CD system available, authors often have to provide a rendered version of the document “out of band”.

 * Some reviewers actually know how to render the docs to help with the review, but that is still only partially helpful because it does not show the changes.
 So it makes it easy to miss the changes etc.
-So you need to spend all the time looking across several windows and still risk seeing all the changes.
+So you need to spend all the time looking across several windows and still risk not seeing all the changes.

-* As a result it happened several times that we were surprised by what the changes did later after they were merged.
+* As a result we have been surprised several times by what the changes did after they were merged.

 ### It is hard to read